Personal Training

 The Kenaz Training Difference

-We operate from a private training facility designed specifically for one-on-one and small group coaching.
+We operate from a private Walnut Grove training facility designed specifically for one on one and small group coaching.
 There are no membership sales, no supplement pushes, and no distractions.
 Every session is focused entirely on you, your goals, and your progress.

 We also believe in transparency.
 Every new client receives a comprehensive assessment, clear goal-setting, and regular progress check-ins.
 You will always know where you stand and what the plan is moving forward.